Andrew Carnegie: Laissez-faire economics

 Andrew Carnegie's political and economic focus during the late nineteenth and early twentieth century was the defense of laissez-faire economics.
 Carnegie emphatically resisted government intrusion in commerce, as well as government-sponsored charities.
 Carnegie believed the concentration of capital was essential for societal progress and should be encouraged.
 Carnegie was an ardent supporter of commercial "survival of the fittest" and sought to attain immunity from business challenges by dominating all phases of the steel manufacturing procedure.
-Carnegie's determination to lower costs included cutting labor expenses as well.
+Carnegie's determination to lower costs included cutting labor expenses.
 In a notably Spencerian manner, Carnegie argued that unions impeded the natural reduction of prices by pushing up costs, which blocked evolutionary progress.
 Carnegie felt that unions represented the narrow interest of the few while his actions benefited the entire community.

 On the surface, Andrew Carnegie appears to be a strict laissez-faire capitalist and follower of Herbert Spencer, often referring to himself as a disciple of Spencer.
 Conversely, Carnegie, a titan of industry, seems to embody all of the qualities of Spencerian survival of the fittest.
 The two men enjoyed a mutual respect for one another and maintained a correspondence until Spencer's death in 1903.
 There are, however, some major discrepancies between Spencer's capitalist evolutionary conceptions and Andrew Carnegie's capitalist practices.